ryankellyongh/BERDO-Analysis/README.md

 • Multifamily Housing represents the largest building category, with more than 2,000 buildings

-• Buildings with higher EUI consistently face greater compliance challenges
+• Buildings with higher Site EUI may require deeper performance review, while buildings with missing data may require reporting support

-• Fossil fuel dependence remains common, indicating significant electrification opportunities
+• Natural gas usage appears across many submitted records, suggesting potential opportunities for electrification planning

-• Some neighborhoods show higher concentrations of non-submitted buildings, suggesting reporting gaps and capacity barriers
+• Preliminary location patterns suggest that some areas may have higher concentrations of non-submitted buildings, which may point to reporting gaps and capacity barriers

 ## Why This Matters